 Sound confusing?
 It’s not, really.
 But, we’ve designed this travel visa guide for you to help you make sense of what you need and how to get it.

-Who Needs a Tourist Visa in Canada?
+Who Needs a Visitor Visa in Canada?

 If you’ve ever traveled to faraway places such as Asia, Africa, or even parts of Europe, you might have had to apply for a tourist visa just to enter the country.

 A Canada visitor visa from the USA isn’t necessary if an American citizen is going to stay for less than 180 days.
-But, you will still need to get an eTA (Electronic Travel Authorization).
+But, you will still need to get an ETA (Electronic Travel Authorization).

 The same rules and requirements apply to most passport holders from most countries in Europe.
 Passport holders from countries like Australia, New Zealand, China, Japan, and Korea also don’t require a tourist visa but will need to apply for an eTA.